mihaip/infinite-mac/README.md

     - Requires that [rclone](https://rclone.org/) installed, it can be obtained via `sudo -v ; curl https://rclone.org/install.sh | sudo bash`
     - Should be done after disks are rebuilt with `import-disks` (and before `worker-deploy`).

+### Directory Structure

+- `src/`: frontend React app and assets.
+    - `app/`: main UI pages/components
+    - `controls/`: reusable UI widgets (buttons, dialogs, inputs, etc).
+    - `defs/`: type-safe data definitions for disks, machines, etc.
+    - `lib/`: shared utilities and hooks
+    - `net/`: networking helpers (Ethernet providers for emulator-to-emulator connectivity).
+    - `emulator/`: emulator integration
+        - `ui/`: code that runs in the main thread to drive emulators (config, files, audio/video, input).
+        - `worker/`: emulator worker runtime and helpers.
+            - `emscripten/`: generated WASM emulator binaries of emulator cores.
+        - `common/`: shared types/utilities used by both UI and worker sides.
+    - `Data/`: support data files, including ROMs and disk manifests (generated via `import-disks`)
+    - `Images/` and `Fonts/`: bundled assets and manifests (ROMs, disk manifests, UI art, fonts).
+    - `monkey/`: Infinite Monkey LLM-based computer use demonstration
+- `worker/`: Cloudflare Worker code for SSR, asset serving, and APIs.
+- `scripts/`: helper scripts for importing emulators/disks and deployment utilities.
+- `public/`: static files served as-is
+- `Library/`: Infinite HD library, used by `import-disks` (either JSON manifests of files to download or .zip archives of snapshotted directories)
+- `CD-ROMs/`: CD-ROM library, used by `import-cd-roms`
+- `Images/`: System disk images, used by `import-disks`

 ### Building the emulators

-Basilisk II, SheepShaver, Mini vMac and DingusPPC are the original 68K and PowerPC emulators that enable this project.
-They are hosted in [separate](https://github.com/mihaip/minivmac/) [repos](https://github.com/mihaip/macemu/) and are included via Git submodules.
-Rebuilding them is only required when making changes to the emulator core, the generated files are in `src/emulator` and included in the Git repository.
+[Basilisk II](https://github.com/mihaip/macemu/tree/infinite-mac-kanjitalk755/BasiliskII), [SheepShaver](https://github.com/mihaip/macemu/tree/infinite-mac-kanjitalk755/SheepShaver), [Mini vMac](https://github.com/mihaip/minivmac/), [DingusPPC](https://github.com/mihaip/dingusppc), [Previous](https://github.com/mihaip/previous) and [PearPC](https://github.com/mihaip/pearpc) are the original 68K and PowerPC emulators that enable this project.
+They are hosted in separate repos and are included via Git submodules.
+Rebuilding them is only required when making changes to the emulator core, the generated files are in `src/emulator/worker/emscripten` and included in the Git repository.

 To begin, ensure that you have a Docker image built with the Emscripten toolchain and supporting libraries: